 - access the What works best Scout report and Advocacy, Expectations, Belonging: By School over Time Scout report to facilitate discussions with staff about areas to improve across the school

-- read the synthesis paper and reflect on current practice using the complementary reflection guide
+- read the synthesis paper and reflect on current practice using the accompanying reflection guide

-- identify practices in the paper to improve students’ sense of belonging in the classroom
+- identify practices in the paper that can improve students’ sense of belonging in the classroom

 - reflect on the impact of implementation

 - refer to additional CESE publications listed in the paper to further expand understanding of how to support students’ sense of belonging.